raspberrypilearning/3D-scene/en/step_4.md

 ## Set the scene

 In this step you will set the scene by creating or choosing a backdrop.
-You will also  create and/or make sprites go in your scenery in frontoft he backdrp.
+You will also create and/or choose sprites go in front of the backdrop.
+In this step you will drag your sprites to layer them.

 **Jumping shark**: [See inside](https://scratch.mit.edu/projects/454124566/editor){:target="_blank"}